Warm Molasses Bread… and Love On Freeman Beach

 Alas, things must come to an end.
 They departed again with plans to reunite.
 Then like an angry mob, Hurricane Hazel blew through the beloved seaside town, leaving devastating demise in its wake.
-Places were destroyed and ultimately places came down.
+Buildings were destroyed and ultimately never replaced.
 Doris went on continuing to write to Sam, who’d since enlisted in the Army.

 At first a reunion seemed hopeful.
 Then letters eventually went unanswered and Doris became the last of her sisters to be un-wed.
 A year would pass with no sign of Sam and much like what used to be the bustling shores of Seabreeze, their relationship became desolate, nothing but an old legend for folks to share.
 But there’s truth to this story, just like there’s truth to the account of Freeman Beach.
 All past down from person to person within my family, along with the recipe for cousin Doris’s warm molasses bread.

-The town of Seabreeze is an actually place, a small strip of land that runs alongside Carolina Beach in Wilmington, NC.
-Being from North Carolina, I heard numerous tales of Freeman Beach/Sebreeze, but to my astonishment, the history of this place seems to have washed away like the debris left behind after the hurricane.
+The town of Seabreeze is a small strip of land that runs alongside Carolina Beach in Wilmington, NC.
+Being from North Carolina, I heard numerous tales of Freeman Beach/Sebreeze, but to my astonishment, the history of this place seems to have washed away like the debris left behind after the hurricanes.

 Warm Molasses Bread